akkadotnet/akka.net/docs/articles/concepts/message-delivery-reliability.md

 # Message Delivery Reliability

-Akka.NET helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
+Akka.NET helps you build reliable applications which make use of multiple processor cores in one machine ("scaling up") or distributed across a computer network ("scaling out").
 The key abstraction to make this work is that all interactions between your code units—actors—happen via message passing, which is why the precise semantics of how messages are passed between actors deserve their own chapter.